jhgille2/FloodExperiment_2021/README.md

 it easier to find a plot if a label floats away or something like that.

 Because there are 5 genotypes, and 8 reps of each genotype per treatment, each treatment has 40 plots (pots) in total.
-Because of this,
+Pots are numbered 1-40 for each treatment.
+See the table below to see what this looks like for the first 5 entries for each condition.

 <!--html_preserve-->
 <style>html {
   font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen, Ubuntu, Cantarell, 'Helvetica Neue', 'Fira Sans', 'Droid Sans', Arial, sans-serif;
 }

-#xpokjclupk .gt_table {
+#rfnexonhxh .gt_table {
   display: table;
   border-collapse: collapse;
   margin-left: auto;